Simply Bangkok to Hanoi

 14

 Day 14-Early morning arrival in Hanoi.
-Travel to Cat Ba Island in Halong Bay, explore the island's forests and caves
+Travel to Cat Ba Island, explore the island's forests and caves

-Arriving in Hanoi in the early hours of this morning we disembark the train and drive two hours to the Bay of Tonkin on Vietnam's northeast coast.
-Our destination is the island of Cat Ba, the largest island in the bay and a UNESCO Biosphere site on account of its rich biodiversity and eco system.
-The island is made up of rolling hills, towering cliffs and has a lush-forested interior which is pocketed with some impressive natural cave systems.
-After settling into our hotel, we set out to explore Cat Ba's green interior and some of its best caves.
-We first take a short forested walkway to Trung Trang Cave which extends an impressive 400 metres into the side of one Cat Ba's many limestone cliffs.
-We next visit Hospital Cave, so-called as it was used as a shelter by the Viet Cong during the Vietnam war and its 17 separate rooms included a working operating theatre and even a cinema.
-We end our afternoon's exploration atop Cannon Fort, which provides us with glorious views out over the bay.
+Arriving in Hanoi in the early hours of this morning, we'll then drive for two hours to the Bay of Tonkin on Vietnam's northeast coast.
+Our destination is the island of Cat Ba, the largest island in the bay and a UNESCO Biosphere site.
+The island is made up of rolling hills, and towering cliffs and has a lush-forested interior which is pocketed with some impressive natural cave systems.
+After settling into our hotel, we'll set out to explore Cat Ba's green interior and some of its best caves.
+We first take a short, forested walkway to Trung Trang Cave which extends into the side of one of Cat Ba's many limestone cliffs.
+Next, we visit Hospital Cave, so-called as it was used as a shelter by the Viet Cong during the Vietnam War and its 17 separate rooms included a working operating theatre and even a cinema.
+Finally, our afternoon's exploration winds up atop Cannon Fort, which provides us with glorious views out over the bay.

 15